Critical Behavior of Topological Kondo Insulators: Introduction

+SmB$_6$ is usually described using the Anderson lattice model.\cite{anderson1961localized} In this tight-binding approach, an even number (spin up and spin down) of conducting $d$ and localized $f$ bands is considered.
+The different models available vary in the amount of bands that are included, the hybridization between the $f$ and $d$ bands, and in the range of hopping to which neighboring sites are incorporated.
+Although the minimal model for a Kondo insulator involves only four bands,\cite{dzero2010topological} it was proposed that a realistic description of SmB$_6$ requires a ten-band model, with up to third nearest-neighbor hopping.\cite{baruselli2014scanning} The parameters in this ten-band model are taken from ab-initio calculations,\cite{deng2013plutonium} and the resulting in-gap surface states around both the $\Gamma$ and $X$ high-symmetry points in the Brillouin zone agree well with angle-resolved photoemission spectroscopy measurements.\cite{xu2013surface,neupane2013surface,jiang2013observation,min2014importance,denlinger2014smb6}

-Here, we address this issue by verifying both experimentally and theoretically whether the surface states are responsible for the upturn in the heat capacity.
-Experimentally, the dependence of the heat capacity of SmB$_6$ on the surface to volume ratio is studied by systematically breaking apart a single-crystal sample and remeasuring the total specific heat of the pieces.
-If the heat capacity increases as the surface increases, this would make it plausible that the presence of these surface states causes the upturn.
-Theoretically, one of the major difficulties is that topological systems have mostly been studied at zero T, whereas the heat capacity is a finite-T property.
-Recently, a thermodynamic approach inspired by the pioneering work of Hill \cite{hill1963thermodynamics} has been proposed, which allows to separate the bulk and boundary contributions to the free energy \cite{quelle2016thermodynamic}, and describe the topological phase transition at zero and finite $T$.
-This approach will permit us to settle the discussion about the importance of surface states in determining the upturn in the heat capacity.
-Moreover, it was shown that the order of the topological phase transition in the bulk and at the boundary obeys a universal law for the five most common models for topological insulators, namely the Su-Schrieffer-Heeger and Kitaev models in 1D, the Kane-Mele and Bernevig-Hughes-Zhang (BHZ) in 2D and the BHZ in 3D \cite{kempkes2016universalities}.
-Although the phase diagram of Kondo insulators has been determined previously \cite{dzero2012symplectic,werner2013interaction,pixley2015global}, the order of the phase transition has not been considered.
-It is thus interesting to verify whether the universal rule also applies to topological Kondo insulators.
+However, the upturn in the heat capacity at low $T$ has not yet been explained using these tight-binding models, and it is unclear whether topological edge states can indeed solve the issue.
+One of the major difficulties is that topological systems have mostly been studied at zero $T$, whereas the heat capacity is a finite-$T$ property.
+Recently, a thermodynamic approach inspired by the pioneering work of Hill \cite{hill1963thermodynamics} has been proposed, which allows to separate the bulk and boundary contributions to the free energy, and describe the topological phase transition at zero and finite $T$. \cite{quelle2016thermodynamic} Moreover, it was shown that the order of the topological phase transition in the bulk and at the boundary obeys an universal law for the five most common models for topological insulators, namely the SSH and Kitaev in 1D, the Kane-Mele and BHZ in 2D and the BHZ in 3D.\cite{kempkes2016universalities,yunt2020topological} Although the phase diagram of Kondo insulators has been determined previously, \cite{dzero2012symplectic,werner2013interaction,pixley2015global} the order of the phase transition has not been considered.
+It is therefore interesting to verify whether the universal rule also applies to topological Kondo insulators.